What are GxP Software Systems? View 10 Examples

 GxP is an umbrella term used to describe regulatory guidelines across the pharmaceutical and medical device industries.
-The term ecomposes a variety of regulatory guidelines such as Good Laboratory Practice (GLPs), Good Clinical Practices (GLPs), Good Manufacturing Practices (GMPs), Good Distribution Practice (GDPs) and Good Storage Practices (GSP).
+It encompasses various regulatory guidelines, including:

-These sectors use computerised systems to operate and record a range of regulated processes and activities from manufacturing, product testing, distribution, storage, logistics, etc and we refer to those types of regulated software systems as either GxP Software Systems or GxP computerised systems.
+These sectors use computerised systems to operate and record a range of regulated processes and activities such as manufacturing, product testing, distribution, storage, logistics, etc, These regulated software systems are referred to as GxP Software Systems or GxP computerised systems.

 Computer System Validation Course